tvcutsem/distributed-systems/indirect_communication/README.md

-# Lecture on Indirect Communication
+# Lecture on Message-oriented Communication

-This directory contains the code examples from the lecture on Indirect Communcation.
+This directory contains the code examples from the lecture on Message-oriented Communcation.

 The examples demonstrate various patterns of inter-process communication using Python and two modern middleware libraries: ZeroMQ and RabbitMQ.